Does racism in Thailand exist?

 Racism in the teaching industry in Thailand

 Racism in Thailand in the teaching industry is particularly bad as most schools only want a white face teaching their children.
-That’s because the parents, who are the ones paying the fees, demand it.
+That is because the parents, who are the ones paying the fees, demand it.
 Yes, it really is as bad as that.

-Problems finding a teaching job in Thailand if you’re non-white
+Problems finding a teaching job in Thailand if you are non-white

 Case in point — an older Indian woman I know has been in Thailand for just over three months.
 She is a fully-qualified English teacher with 20 years work experience teaching in Australia.
 When she arrived, she also took and passed a TEFL course in Thailand so she would be sure to be as qualified as possible when it came to finding a job.

-Thais don’t particularly care for Indians, and they’ll even admit it to your face.
-They don’t understand the Indian accent (and don’t try to understand it) and they say Indians “smell” because of the food they eat.
+In some respects, Thais don’t particularly care for Indians, and some will even admit it to your face.
+After all, they say they don’t understand the Indian accent, and they say Indians “smell” because of the food they eat.

-So, when it comes to having an Indian teacher in a classroom, even a fully qualified one with 20 years teaching experience in a western country, most Thai school administrators will still hire a 20-year-old white backpacker with no teaching experience, and without a university degree, before they’ll hire a non-white with qualifications and experience up the yin-yang.
-Sad, isn’t it?
+So, when it comes to having an Indian teacher in a classroom, even a fully qualified one with 20 years teaching experience in a western country, most Thai school administrators will still hire a 20-year-old white backpacker with no teaching experience, and without a university degree, before they will hire a non-white with qualifications and 20 years teaching experience.

 Racism is anti-Thai not anti-non-white

-After all, when a school will hire a 20-year-old white backpacker who wants to ‘teach’ for a couple of months, or a 50-year-old white man without a university degree and only in Thailand for the Thai women, before they’ll hire a fully-qualified teacher, who just happens to be Indian, Middle-Eastern, or black, how well do you think Thais are going to learn to speak English?
+After all, when a school will hire a 20-year-old white backpacker who wants to ‘teach’ for a couple of months, or an unqualified 50-year-old white man who is only in Thailand for the Thai women, before they will hire a fully-qualified teacher, who just happens to be Indian, Middle-Eastern, or black, how well do you think Thais are going to learn to speak English?

-Racism in Thailand — yep, alive and well.
+Racism in Thailand — yes it is alive and well.
 At least in the teaching industry.